Big Gun

-"Big Gun" is a song by Australian rock band AC/DC.
-It was released as a single in May 1993 from the soundtrack to the Arnold Schwarzenegger movie Last Action Hero, as well as during reruns of The Savage Nation talk show as bumper music.
-It was later released on the 2009 box set Backtracks.
+"Big Gun" is a song by the Australian hard rock band AC/DC.
+It was released as a single in May 1993, by Atco Records, from the soundtrack to the Arnold Schwarzenegger helmed action movie Last Action Hero.
+The song was later released on the box set Backtracks in November 2009.

 It became the band's first No. 1 on the US Billboard Album Rock Tracks chart in 1993.
+The accompanying music video was directed by David Mallet.
 At the APRA Music Awards of 1995, the song won Most Performed Australian Work Overseas.
 AC/DC has played the song live only once during 1996 rehearsals but never at an official show.

+Release

-As well as its worldwide release on the Last Action Hero soundtrack, the song could be found on iTunes with the rest of the soundtrack, making it for a time the only song by AC/DC on iTunes.
-However, it was later removed from iTunes along with "Two Steps Behind" by Def Leppard.
-The song subsequently returned to iTunes along with AC/DC's entire catalogue, although it still is not available to purchase as a track on the Last Action Hero soundtrack; instead it can be purchased as a song from AC/DC's 2009 rarities boxset, Backtracks.
+As well as its worldwide release on the Last Action Hero soundtrack, the song was on iTunes with the rest of the soundtrack, with this fact making it, for a time, the only song by AC/DC on iTunes.
+It was later removed from iTunes along with "Two Steps Behind" by Def Leppard.
+The song returned to iTunes along with AC/DC's entire catalogue, although it still is not available to purchase as a track on the Last Action Hero soundtrack.
+Instead it can be purchased as a song from AC/DC's 2009 rarities boxset, Backtracks.

 Critical reception

-Larry Flick from Billboard complimented "Big Gun" as a "fresh recording", remarking that here, producer Rick Rubin "gives the band's sound a dense, radio-friendly tone without sacrificing its guitar attack or Brian Johnson well-weathered howl.
+Larry Flick from Billboard magazine complimented "Big Gun" as a "fresh recording", remarking that here, producer Rick Rubin "gives the band's sound a dense, radio-friendly tone without sacrificing its guitar attack or Brian Johnson well-weathered howl.
 Album-rockers, be alert."
-Andy Martin from Music Week gave the song four out of five, naming it Pick of the Week in the category of Rock.
+Andy Martin from Music Week gave the song a score of four out of five, naming it Pick of the Week in the category of Rock.
 He stated that "this cannot fail to be a winner" and "a hit is assured."

 Sam Wood from Philadelphia Inquirer felt that with "Big Gun", "testosterone terrors AC/DC [have] come up with the strongest single since the group's "For Those About to Rock (We Salute You)" - which should come as little surprise, because it's a virtual rewrite of the band's 1981 hit."